-On 5 April 2006, the EU adopted the Directive 2006/32/EC on energy end-use efficiency and energy services.
-It includes an indicative energy savings target for the Member States, obligations on national public authorities as regards energy savings and energy efficient procurement, and measures to promote energy efficiency and energy services.
+Directive 2006/32/EC on energy end-use efficiency and energy services, adopted on 5 April 2006, includes an indicative energy savings target for the Member States, obligations on national public authorities as regards energy savings and energy efficient procurement, and measures to promote energy efficiency and energy services.

-In their NEEAPs, Member States show how they intended to reach the 9% indicative energy savings target by 2016.
-NEEAPs describe the energy efficiency measures.
-Furthermore the NEEAPs describes how Member States intended to comply with the provisions on the exemplary role of the public sector and the provision of information and advice to final consumers.
+Under the framework of the Directive 2006/32/EC, Member States were required to show in their NEEAPs how they intended to reach the 9% indicative energy savings target by 2016.
+NEEAPs should describe the energy efficiency measures.
+Furthermore, the NEEAPs were supposed to describe how Member States intended to comply with the provisions on the exemplary role of the public sector and the provision of information and advice to final consumers.

-Article (21) says "In order to limit the reporting burden on Member States it should be possible to integrate the reports required by this Directive into the Energy Efficiency Action Plans referred to in Article 14(2) of Directive 2006/32/EC on energy end-use efficiency and energy services"
+In relation to the second NEEAPs under the framework of the Directive 2006/32/EC, the recast of the Directive on energy performance of buildings (2010/31/EU) added that "In order to limit the reporting burden on Member States it should be possible to integrate the reports required by this Directive into the Energy Efficiency Action Plans referred to in Article 14(2) of Directive 2006/32/EC on energy end-use efficiency and energy services".

 NEEAPs submitted by the Member States to the Commission under the framework of the Directive 2006/32/EC:

 The Commission reports with its conclusions from the assessment of the first NEEAPs under the framework of the Directive 2006/32/EC:

 Progress report on the application of Directive 2006/32/EC on energy end-use efficiency and energy services and on the application of Directive 2004/8/EC on the promotion of cogeneration based on a useful heat demand (COM(2013) 938) [85 KB] with accompanying Commission Staff Working Document (SWD(2013) 541 final) [2 MB] .